-The General Education Development (GED) program is Oregon's High School Equivalency Program, administered by the HECC Office of Community Colleges and Workforce Development (CCWD).
-The GED program provides individuals with an opportunity to earn a high school equivalency credential, in place of a high school diploma.
-Earning a GED credential can help individuals improve their chances to find work, increase earnings over their lifetime and/or pursue additional education through community colleges, universities or training programs.
+Oregon's High School Equivalency Program, administered by the HECC Office of Community Colleges and Workforce Development (CCWD) oversees the GED® preparation, instruction and testing process in Oregon.
+The GED® program provides individuals with an opportunity to earn a GED® test credential, in place of a high school diploma.
+Earning a GED® test credential can help individuals improve their chances to find work, increase earnings over their lifetime and/or pursue additional education through community colleges, universities or training programs.

 The HECC works in partnership with GED Testing Service (GEDTS)

 , the 17 community colleges and other state, community, county and local partners to provide GED®